 Esarco 8×8

-The vehicle used Land Rover 110 components, and when driving on road, the second transfer case was uncoupled and the vehicle became an 8×4.
-The basic vehicle could cross a 1m gap, wade to 800mm, and travel at 60mph on roads.
+The vehicle used Land Rover 110 components, and when driving on the road, the second transfer case was uncoupled and the vehicle became an 8×4.

-The range was 240 miles at 10 mpg cross country.
+The range was 240 miles (ca. 386 km) at 10 MPG cross-country.
 The basic cargo version could also be fitted with seating.
 With a fold-down cab, it was designed for Chinook carriage, two per helicopter.

 Eight could be carried inside a C130, it could be airdropped and a Chinook could sling load two.